zehramert/WebScraping/README.md

 ### Overview

-This project is a Python-based web scraper designed to collect event details from LinkedIn, ConferenceIndex and Eventbrite.
-It extracts information such as the event title, date, location and a link to the eventand filters the event based on user's needs.
-The scraped data is saved in a CSV file and can be used for further analysis or integration into other tools.
+This project is a Python-based web scraper designed to collect event details from LinkedIn, Conference Index and Eventbrite.
+It extracts information such as the event title, date, location and a link to the event and filters the event based on user's needs.
+The scraped data is saved in a msrkdown file and can be used for further analysis or integration into other tools.

 ### Features

-- Web Scraping: Automatically scrape event information from LinkedIn and Eventbrite.
+- Web Scraping: Automatically scrape event information from LinkedIn, Eventbrite and Conference Index.
 - Data Storage: Save the scraped data into a markdown file for easy access and analysis.
-- Python-Based: Built with Python, using libraries like requests, BeautifulSoup, csv, and Selenium.
+- Python-Based: Built with Python, used BeautifulSoup, and Selenium.

 ### Usage